lsst-dm/legacy-validate_drp/README.md

 You can configure `validateDrp.py` by assigning a YAML file's path to the `--configFile` command argument.
 See `validate_drp`'s `examples/` directory for examples.
-The fields are:
+The fields include:

-- `brightSnr` (float): Only consider stars with a S/N high than this limit.
+- `brightSnrMin` (float): Only consider stars with a S/N high than this limit.
 - `visits` (array of ints): List of visit identifiers to process.
 - `filter` (array of strings, or string): Filter to process, or a filter name for each visit (see [Specifying multiple filters](#specifying-multiple-filters)).
 - `ccd` (array of ints): List of CCD chips to process from each visit.